Requirements

 - First-year writing seminars do not count toward the major or minor requirements.

-- Only one course numbered 1100–1999 in earth and oceanographic science may be counted toward the major requirements.
+- Only one course numbered 1100–1999 in EOS may be counted toward the major or minor requirements.

-- Students may opt to begin the major with EOS 2005 Biogeochemistry: An Analysis of Global Change having previously taken BIOL 1102 Biological Principles II or BIOL 1109 Scientific Reasoning in Biology; or CHEM 1092 Introductory Chemistry and Quantitative Reasoning II, CHEM 1102 Introductory Chemistry II; or CHEM 1109 General Chemistry.
-Such students may substitute an intermediate EOS laboratory course (2000–2969) or research experience course (EOS 3115 Research in Mineral Science, or EOS 3515 Research in Oceanography: Topics in Paleoceanography) for introductory EOS (1100–1999).
+- Students may opt to begin the major with EOS 2005 Biogeochemistry: An Analysis of Global Change having previously taken BIOL 1102 Biological Principles II or BIOL 1109 Scientific Reasoning in Biology; or CHEM 1092 Introductory Chemistry and Quantitative Reasoning II, CHEM 1102 Introductory Chemistry II, or CHEM 1109 General Chemistry.
+Such students may substitute an intermediate EOS laboratory course (2000–2969) or research experience course (ex.
+EOS 3085, EOS 3165 Research in Earth and Oceanographic Science: Topics in Petrotectonics, EOS 3515 Research in Oceanography: Topics in Paleoceanography) for introductory EOS (1100–1999).

 - All courses counted toward the major or minor must be completed with a C- or better.